MBoxPlus/mbox/README.md

 ## The Repository

 This repository is the repo without any source code of MBox.
-It is where we publish product, milestones and work plans.
+It is where we publish products, milestones, and work plans.
 Also, our users search documents and submit issues here.

 ## Getting Started
 ### iOS